 If you feel as though you have no energy and are too tired to keep up with your friends and family, you should visit our dental office to talk about sleep apnea.
-This may be what is causing your issues, and a simple non-invasive treatment may be just what you need to feel like yourself again.
-To schedule an appointment with our dental office, call (253) 336-3000.
-We will be happy to discuss your treatment and then make a recommendation for how you should proceed.
+This might be the root of your problems, and all you might require to feel normal again is a straightforward, non-invasive remedy.
+Call (253) 336-3000 to make an appointment at our Kent dental clinic.
+After talking about your treatment, we’ll be delighted to offer advice on how you should move forward.

 What Is Sleep Apnea?

 Your body has a hard time getting the oxygen it needs to function correctly if you have sleep apnea.
 You will feel exhausted and lethargic if you don’t get enough oxygen, but since the ailment only occurs at night, most people are unaware they have it.